-The author of a recent New York Times article argues that it’s time to stop being so hard on ourselves.
+The author of this New York Times article argues that it’s time to stop being so hard on ourselves.
 Although it’s natural for us to monitor our thoughts and behaviors, assigning a negative value to our experiences can get us caught in an unhelpful rut – like when we needlessly re-play an embarrassing moment or berate ourselves for missing that one question on an exam.
 This is when self-criticism can be harmful and counterproductive.
 While we may think self-criticism is necessary to keep us trying our best, research shows the opposite: self-criticism actually leads to decreased motivation and productivity.

 Step 1: Commit to treating yourself more kindly.
 Call this mindset letting go of self-judgment, going easier on yourself, practicing self-compassion or whatever resonates most.
 You can also interrupt the spiral of negative self-talk by focusing your energy on something external that you care about, which can help you establish perspective and a sense of meaning beyond yourself.